Mind Lab Pro Review [2024]

 How we evaluated Mind Lab Pro

 Nootropics are complex supplements, but understanding what makes one better than others doesn’t have to be.
 We evaluate nootropics on four major criteria: effectiveness, safety, cost, and convenience.
-For us, effectiveness is the most important factor — it’s not worth it to purchase a supplement if it isn’t going to work.
-And because your brain is one of the most important organs in your body, safety is also very important in our ratings, especially because the steps a company takes to make a nootropic safe can vary.
+For us, effectiveness and safety are the most important — it’s not worth it to purchase a supplement if it isn’t going to work.
+And because your brain is one of the most important organs in your body, safety is understandably vital.
+The steps a company takes to make a nootropic safe can vary.

-Mind Lab Pro is an exceptionally safe nootropic — so much so that it somewhat compromises how well it works.
+Mind Lab Pro is a stand-out for safety among nootropics — so much so that it somewhat compromises how well it works.
 It contains 11 well-studied ingredients, but only three are available in the same doses as successful clinical studies, with the company often opting for half-doses compared to these studies.
 Its low dosing does offer a lot of flexibility in your schedule, including the option to slowly onboard if you’re new to nootropics.
-You’ll have to take a lot more pills if you’re a more experienced nootropic user, which can get expensive quickly.

 A self-funded study revealed that most users — especially those 30 or older — had better reaction times and recall abilities after taking Mind Lab Pro.
-Ultimately, we think it’s a decent value, particularly for new nootropic users, but it would be better if the company offered a subscription program like many competitors and higher doses for well-versed users.
+Ultimately, we think it’s a decent value, particularly for new nootropic users, but it would be better if the company offered a subscription program like many competitors and doses for seasoned nootropics users that may be more effective.

 Effectiveness